5 Must-Have Tools for Starting a Podcast

 We do not recommend recording in the bathroom or any small space with plenty of flat surfaces.
 Flat surfaces mean more reverberation, which means you will hear echoes in your episode.

 Instead, make sure that your room has plenty of reflective surfaces.
 This includes clothes, carpeting, and furniture.
 You can even hang black-out curtains around your room!

-That's because these materials can absorb sound, reducing the amount of reverberation that your microphone can pick up.
-This also explains why some podcasters recorded their first couple of episodes in a closet.
+That's because these materials can absorb sound, reducing the reverberation your microphone can pick up.
+This also explains why some podcasters recorded their first few episodes in a closet.